open-dojot/image-manager/docs/using-device-manager.md

 This token will be stored in ```bash ${JWT}``` bash variable, referenced in all requests.

 *IMPORTANT*: Every request made with this token will be valid only for the tenant (user "service") associated with this token.
-For instance, listing created devices will return only those devices which were created using this tenant.
+For instance, listing created images will return only those images which were created using this tenant.

 -------------

-A template is, simply put, a model from which devices can be created.
-They can be merged to build a single device (or a set of devices).
-It is created by sending a HTTP request to DeviceManager:
+A template is, simply put, a model from which images can be created.
+They can be merged to build a single image (or a set of images).
+It is created by sending a HTTP request to ImageManager:

 ```bash
 curl -X POST http://localhost:8000/template \